SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 20
 Seal Speed: 40

+Tags: Mark

 Effects:
-This may be applied to any surface up to (CHA /10) square yards, and no thicker than (CHA /10) inches.
-You may divide the area by any whole number to multiply the thickness limitation by that much.
-For example, you could make it (CHA /10)/2 square yards, and in exchange apply the seal to a surface (CHA /10)\*2 inches thick.
-The seal is visible, though only on the side it's applied to (so if it's on the inside of a wall, you would not see it on the outside).
-Similarly, it can only be removed from that side.
-It may only be applied to a contiguous object: if you wanted to apply Strengthening Seal to a boat, each plank would require a separate seal.
+This may be applied to any flat surface with a surface area up to Chakra yards.
+The seal is visible on the side it's applied to and can only be unsealed from that side.
+It may only be applied to a single continuous object (for example if you wanted to protect a boat, each plank would require a separate seal).

 The surface this seal is on is virtually indestructible.
-It gains (user's CHA)\*10 HP, and has a damage reduction of (user's CHA), which cannot be bypassed or reduced.
+It gains CHA\*10 HP, and has a DR of CHA, which cannot be bypassed or reduced.
+On the back of the object (opposite side of where the mark was applied) the DR is reduced by 1\% for every inch thick the object is.
-This seal can only be applied to flat surfaces, such as walls.

 ### **Shinsei Chinmoku Fuuin \- Sacred Silence Seal**